-- (A) By resolution the City Council shall adopt Procedure Guidelines and Review Criteria for the City's evaluation of cannabis business permit applications. - (B) The Procedure Guidelines shall provide the process for soliciting applications including time frames, limitations, requirements, forms, and rules for completing applications. - (C) The Review Criteria shall include detailed objective review criteria to be evaluated on a point system or equivalent quantitative evaluation scale tied to particular sets of criteria. - (D) The scoring on Review Criteria shall be used to determine which candidates will be eligible to participate in the interview or other decision process as determined by City Council resolution. - (E) The City Manager shall be authorized to prepare any necessary forms and adopt any necessary rules to implement the Procedures Guidelines and Review Criteria. - (F) At the time of filing, each applicant shall pay an application fee established by resolution of the City Council to cover all costs incurred by the City in the application process. - (G) For applicants with ten or more employees, the applicant shall attest that the applicant will enter into a labor peace agreement and will abide by the terms of the agreement, and the applicant shall provide a copy thereof to the City.
-For applicants that have not yet entered into a labor peace agreement, the applicant shall provide a notarized statement indicating that within 30-days of cannabis permit from the City, the applicant will enter into and abide by the labor peace agreement.
+- (A) By resolution the City Council shall adopt Procedure Guidelines (also referenced as application process in this Chapter) and Review Criteria for the City's evaluation of cannabis business permit applications. - (B) The Procedure Guidelines shall provide the process for soliciting applications including time frames, limitations, requirements, forms, and rules for completing applications. - (C) The Review Criteria shall include detailed objective review criteria to be evaluated on a point system or equivalent quantitative evaluation scale tied to particular sets of criteria. - (D) The scoring on Review Criteria shall be used to determine which candidates will be eligible to participate in the interview or other decision process as determined by City Council resolution. - (E) The City Manager shall be authorized to prepare any necessary forms and adopt any necessary rules to implement the Procedures Guidelines and Review Criteria. - (F) At the time of filing, each applicant shall pay an application fee established by resolution of the City Council to cover all costs incurred by the City in the application process. - (G) For applicants with ten or more employees, the applicant shall attest that the applicant has entered into a labor peace agreement and will abide by the terms of the agreement, and the applicant shall provide notarized statement thereof to the City.
+For applicants that have not yet entered into a labor peace agreement, the applicant shall provide a notarized statement indicating that within 30-days of receipt of cannabis permit from the City, the applicant will enter into and abide by the labor peace agreement.